BAMPFA Presents the Largest Retrospective to Date of Maren Hassinger

 On View from June 6 through November 29, 2026

-Career-Spanning Exhibition of Hassinger’s Work Will Feature Live Performance, Site-Specific Installations, Participatory Elements
+Career-Spanning Exhibition of Hassinger’s Work Will Feature Live Performance, Site-Specific Installations, Participatory Workshops

-(Berkeley, CA) August 19, 2025—The most comprehensive retrospective to date of Maren Hassinger will open at the Berkeley Art Museum and Pacific Film Archive next year, featuring half a century of work by one of the most influential living artists in the United States.
-Maren Hassinger: Living Moving Growing encompasses the full scope of Hassinger’s output across an eclectic range of forms, including large-scale sculpture, site-specific installations, video, and performance.
-The exhibition will display more than twenty of Hassinger’s most notable works from the 1970s to the present, as well as participatory and performance elements executed in partnership with the artist.
+(Berkeley, CA) April 13, 2026—The most comprehensive retrospective to date of Maren Hassinger will open at the Berkeley Art Museum and Pacific Film Archive this summer, featuring half a century of work by one of the most influential living artists in the United States.
+Maren Hassinger: Living Moving Growing encompasses the full scope of Hassinger’s output across an eclectic range of forms, including large-scale sculpture, site-specific installation, video, and performance.
+The exhibition will display more than twenty of Hassinger’s most notable works from the 1970s to the present, as well as participatory and performance pieces executed in partnership with the artist.
 Maren Hassinger: Living Moving Growing will be accompanied by an extensive exhibition catalogue, featuring new scholarly essays and previously unpublished documentation of Hassinger’s work.

 Maren Hassinger: Living Moving Growing marks the culmination of a renewed interest in Hassinger’s work in recent years, during which she has been featured in acclaimed group exhibitions at the Metropolitan Museum of Art, The Museum of Modern Art, and The Whitney Museum of American Art, among other leading art institutions.
-Her retrospective at BAMPFA will be co-curated by BAMPFA Chief Curator Margot Norton and Senior Curator Anthony Graham.
+Her retrospective at BAMPFA will be co-curated by Margot Norton, Chief Curator, and Anthony Graham, Senior Curator, with Omar Jason Farah, Curatorial Assistant.

-In conjunction with the retrospective, BAMPFA is partnering with DelMonico Books / D.A.P. to publish a fully illustrated catalogue on Hassinger, the most extensive scholarly publication on this artist ever assembled.
-The catalogue will feature an introductory essay by Graham and a roundtable conversation moderated by Norton with Hassinger’s collaborators, including gallery owner, filmmaker, and activist Linda Goode Bryant, and artists Senga Nengudi and Ava Hassinger—Maren’s daughter and an accomplished artist in her own right.
-In addition, the catalogue will include an original interview with Hassinger conducted by the distinguished art historian Lowery Stokes Sims.
-Additional essays will be contributed by Robyn Farrell, Senior Curator and Director of Curatorial Affairs of The Kitchen; Kristen Juarez, Senior Research Specialist at the Getty Research Institute; and Hilton Als, UC Berkeley professor and longtime critic and essayist at The New Yorker.
+In conjunction with the retrospective, BAMPFA is publishing a fully illustrated catalogue on Hassinger, in association with DelMonico Books / D.A.P.
+The most extensive scholarly publication on this artist ever assembled, the catalogue features an introductory essay by Graham and a roundtable conversation moderated by Norton with Hassinger’s collaborators, including Just Above Midtown gallery founder, filmmaker, and activist Linda Goode Bryant, and artists Senga Nengudi and Ava Hassinger—who is also Maren’s daughter.
+In addition, the catalogue will include a new interview with Hassinger conducted by art historian Lowery Stokes Sims.
+Additional essays will be contributed by Robyn Farrell, Senior Curator and Director of Curatorial Affairs of The Kitchen; Kristen Juarez, Senior Research Specialist at the Getty Research Institute; and Hilton Als, UC Berkeley professor, author, and longtime critic and essayist at The New Yorker.

 “Maren Hassinger’s practice has been of great influence for generations of artists–from her early collaborative performances and experimental installations with Studio Z and JAM to her direct impact over decades as a teacher, and through her monumental sculptural installations in major museum collections across the United States,” said Norton.
 “We are thrilled to finally bring her artworks and their stories from across her career together through our exhibition, and to showcase Hassinger’s profound contributions to contemporary art.”